xavisampaio19/xavisampaio19/README.md

 - 👀 I'm currently finishing my degree in computer science and engineering
 - 🌱 I’m currently learning Python and Java
 - 💞️ I’m looking to improve my skills as a developer and learn together with other people
-- 🍀 My goal forr 2020 is to create a good portfolio of projects
+- 🍀 My goal for 2020 is to create a good portfolio of projects

 ### Let's code 🖥️